 If you’d rather set your own hours and avoid the office environment, you could become an independent financial adviser.
 You’d work from home and travel to visit your clients.
 This type of work allows you the flexibility to suit you and your clients, but you may find yourself working at evenings and weekends.

 Should you choose this route you may become Directly Authorised, however, many advisers prefer to work under the umbrella of a network, many of which provide access to products across the market and other benefits, especially around compliance and regulatory changes.

 As an independent financial adviser there are different ways you could be paid, but you will charge your clients directly.
 You could charge an hourly rate of between £75 and £350, depending on experience.
 Alternatively, you may arrange an agreed set payment; a monthly fee of either a set amount or based on value of that investment; or an ongoing fee.

 You could also increase your earning potential by diversifying your skills with further learning and becoming qualified to advise on a wider range of financial products.

 *FCA Data Bulletin – The retail intermediary sector in 2017. **Financial Reporter Sept 2018 .

 Finding the Right Course

-Whichever path you choose, our experienced, friendly staff are on hand to help you every step.
+Whichever stage you’re at our experienced friendly staff are on hand to help you at every step.